 - use high contrast (black on white is best).
 An example of awful contrast would be white text on a yellow background.

 - add a small description of all images using the “alt” attribute of the HTML img element.
 Screen readers will read out that this is an image along with the description that you provided.
+(Do not include text similar to “image of”, as the screen reader does this.)

 Learn more about the W3C web accessibility guidelines.